workdojos/Dojos-Fresh-Hugo-Theme/content/docs/privacy.md

     To provide the Service on our behalf;</li>
     To perform Service-related services; or</li>
     To assist us in analyzing how our Service is used.</li>

+<p>We want to inform our Service users that these third parties have access to your Personal Information.
+The reason is to perform the tasks assigned to them on our behalf.
+However, they are obligated not to disclose or use the information for any other purpose.</p>

+<h2>Security</h2>

+<p>We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
+But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.</p>

+<h2>Links to Other Sites</h2>

+<p>Our Service may contain links to other sites.
+If you click on a third-party link, you will be directed to that site.
+Note that these external sites are not operated by us.
+Therefore, we strongly advise you to review the Privacy Policy of these websites.
+We have no control over, and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.</p>

+<p>Children's Privacy</p>

+<p>Our Services do not address anyone under the age of 13.
+We do not knowingly collect personal identifiable information from children under 13.
+In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
+If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.</p>

+<h2>Changes to This Privacy Policy</h2>

+<p>We may update our Privacy Policy from time to time.
+Thus, we advise you to review this page periodically for any changes.
+We will notify you of any changes by posting the new Privacy Policy on this page.
+These changes are effective immediately, after they are posted on this page.</p>

+<h2>Contact Us</h2>

+<p>If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.</p>